madtechservices/laravel-dashboard-exchange-rates-tile/README.md

 ``` bash
 composer test
 ```

-## Changelog

-Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.

-## Contributing

-Please see [CONTRIBUTING](https://github.com/spatie/.github/blob/main/CONTRIBUTING.md) for details.

 ## Security

-If you discover any security related issues, please email :author_email instead of using the issue tracker.
+If you discover any security related issues, please email deltatuts@gmail.com instead of using the issue tracker.

 ## Credits